Murals / Commissions

 I have over 20 years of experience working as an artist and running workshops with schools, youth groups and adults, using a variety of art techniques and media including drawing, lettering, spray painting and stencilling.

-I am fully insured and DBS checked.
+I am fully insured and have an enhanced DBS.
 All workshops will have a full risk assessment, and steps will be taken to minimise any potential risk (e.g. providing children with gloves and respiratory masks for spray painting, using low odour water-based paint, etc.)

 I can provide materials (this will be calculated into final costs) and bring everything needed for the workshop(s).